Check Access for Specific Microsoft 365 User

-When using Office 365 for your daily collaboration there are numerous occasions where you will grant or remove access to specific items in your environment.
-Office 365 gives multiple ways of doing that, be it via direct access to the file or maybe through security groups, SharePoint groups, sharing links among other.
+When using Microsoft 365 for your daily collaboration, there are numerous occasions where you will grant or remove access to specific items in your environment.
+Microsoft 365 gives multiple ways of doing that, be it via direct access to the file or maybe through security groups, SharePoint groups, and sharing links, among others.
 After a while, you may lose traction of which user has access to a specific item and how you gave the access.
-This is where the SysKit Point User Access report comes in to save the day.
+This is where the Syskit Point User Access report comes in to save the day.

-SysKit Point User Access report is a powerful tool that gives you the ability to check all access for every specific user in your Office 365 environment.
+Syskit Point User Access report is a powerful tool that allows you to check all access for every specific user in your Microsoft 365 environment.
 It enables you to:

-See what type of access does a user have (Full Control, Edit, Contribute, or any personal type of access you may have added to your environment).
+- See what type of access does a user have (Full Control, Edit, Contribute, or any other level of access you may have granted in your environment).

-Understand through which channel is the access given to the user (Being a member in a SharePoint group, Group owner, Administrator, through security group or directly to said user).
+- Understand through which channel is the access given to the user (Being a member in a SharePoint group, Group owner, Administrator, through a security group or directly to said user).

-There are multiple occasions where using the User Access report will help you manage your Office 365 environment successfully.
+There are multiple occasions where using the User Access report will help you successfully manage your Microsoft 365 environment.

 Some of them are: